 Results: Seventy CSPs completed the survey (response rate: 11%).
 The summed CAQ scores ranged from 0 to 68 with a mean of 39.03 and a standard deviation of 15.30.
 CSPs who worked with a chiropractor in a multidisciplinary setting hold a more positive opinion of chiropractic.
 An independent samples t-test indicated that there was a significant difference between CAQ scores for those with experience of working with a chiropractor (M=42.03, SD=14.99) and those without (M=29.41, SD=13.10); t(58) = 3.27, p < 0.05.

-Conclusions: CSPs attitudes toward chiropractic and its use for treatment of ACSE .
+Conclusions: CSPs attitudes toward chiropractic and its use for treatment of ACSE range from very positive to extremely negative..
 CSPs who reported to have worked with a chiropractor have more positive attitudes than those that have not.

 Key words: chiropractic, attitude, sports medicine, survey